 - Gut and Psychology Syndrome Diet (GAPS) – The GAPS diet is based on the Specific Carbohydrate Diet.
 85% of everything you eat daily should be made out of meats, fish, eggs, fermented dairy, and vegetables.
 Baking and fruit should be kept out of the diet for a few weeks, and then be limited to snacks.
 Homemade meat stock, soups, stews and natural fats are the main staples of this diet.
 Gut and Psychology Syndrome by Dr. Natasha Campbell-McBride can help fully understand the GAPS Diet before you start.
 Starting the diet incorrectly may lead to unnecessary diarrhea or constipation.

 - Low FODMAP Diet – FODMAPs is an acronym referring to Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 These are the names for a collection of molecules found in food, that can be poorly absorbed by some people.
 The Low FODMAP diet has two phases.
 The first phase restricts all high FODMAP foods for 6 to 8 weeks.
-The second phase is where the type and amount of FODMAPs are identified so that the longer term diet can be established.
-Dr. Sue Shepherd developed the low FODMAP diet in 1999.
-This book, The Complete Low-FODMAP Diet by Dr. Shepherd and Dr. Peter Gibson is a complete reference guide about the low-FODMAP diet.
+The second phase is where the type and amount of FODMAPs are identified so that the longer-term diet can be established.

 You can follow one or a combination of these diets.